Award Transfer Process

 NSF Transfer Procedures

-The principal investigator initiates the FastLane request and forwards it to Sponsored Projects & Contracting Services for review and institutional approval.
+The principal investigator initiates the FastLane request and forwards it to Sponsored Projects Services for review and institutional approval.
 Follow FastLane PI Transfer Instructions.
+The transfer request cannot be submitted until all expenses have posted to the account.

 See the NSF Award and Administration Guide, Section II.B.2.g, Disposition of a Grant When a PI/PD Transfers from One Organization to Another Organization, for more information.